samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 DNSSEC signatures, and securely performing DNSSEC validation on such signatures.

-Traditional wildcard substitution logic is extended to allow

 ## Background and Terminology

-The reader is assumed to be familiar with the basic DNS and DNSSEC concepts described in {{RFC1034}}, {{RFC1035}}, {{RFC4033}},
+ppThe reader is assumed to be familiar with the basic DNS and DNSSEC concepts described in {{RFC1034}}, {{RFC1035}}, {{RFC4033}},
 {{RFC4034}}, and {{RFC4035}}; subsequent RFCs that update them in
 {{RFC2181}} and {{RFC2308}}; and DNS terms in {{RFC7719}}.